Medicine

 Shadowing

-Again, there is no set minimum number of hours in which you should shadow, but most applicants will have 20-100 hours.
+There is no set minimum number of hours in which you should shadow, but most applicants will have 40-100+ hours.
 How much you shadow will be dictated by your level of access to physicians, your own schedule, and how well you feel you can explain your reasons for pursuing a career in medicine.
 Often, your time is better spent volunteering or participating in other, more engaging activities than shadowing, so you should not plan to shadow indefinitely (or at least, it should not be the only thing you are doing outside of class).

 Finally, while medical experiences abroad can be fruitful, it is expected that the bulk of your clinical experience is gained in the United States, especially if you plan to complete medical school/residency and practice in the US.